P-ASilva/neural-network-project/docs/projetos/generative/index.md

 Two embeddings are used:

 * **Positive Prompt Embedding**: Pushes the model toward desired attributes, such as "a small red house on a green hill."
-* **Negative Prompt Embedding**: Discourages unwanted artifacts, such as "low quality, bad lightning, descentralized."
+* **Negative Prompt Embedding**: Discourages unwanted artifacts, such as "low quality, bad lightning, decentralized."

 The embeddings are passed to the `KSampler` node, which uses them to guide the denoising process.